CptSpaceToaster/CptsModdingLight/README.md

 ================
 ####Setting up the Colored Light Development Environment####
-You're going to need to pull the repository, and switch to the current development Branch.
+You're going to need to pull the repository, and switch to the current development branch.
 Then you can use the gradle wrapper (or gradle if you have it installed) to setup and build the workspace

 `cd the/place/you/want/to/put/this`
 `git clone -b1.7.2 https://github.com/CptSpaceToaster/CptsModdingLight`